LEARN ABOUT MASJID BILAL ISLAMIC CENTER

 In November 2018, we broke ground on a new masjid and community center to be built on our 56,000 sq. ft. property in Los Angeles.
 City officials and community members joined together to begin this multi-million dollar project on Central Ave.

-Masjid Bilal Islamic Center is currently inching closer to completing phase two of it’s plan, which was construction of a new house of Allah and social center.
-On December 1, 2023, a historic ceremony will be held to commemorate the grand opening of our new Masjid.
+Masjid Bilal Islamic Center is currently inching closer to completing phase two of it’s plan, which is construction of its new house of Allah and social center.
+However, much work remains to complete this historic effort in the city of Los Angeles.

-With Allah's help, the community is determined to forge ahead towards the future with the same determination and energy that has defined our more than a half-century of history.
+With Allah's help, the community is determined to forge ahead towards the future with the same determination and energy that has defined our more than 60-year history.
 We invite you to join and support us, as we continue to help build a new Islamic landscape in downtown Los Angeles.